OAM321/Oracle-Database-setup/README.md

 Inventories: Tracks inventory levels for products in different warehouses.

 Acknowledgments
 This project was created in collaboration with a senior Database Administrator (DBA) and another senior SQL developer.
 Their guidance and expertise were instrumental in designing and implementing the database schema.
+This project also contains code that was modified from reliable demo sources of large database corporations for dry run implementation process.

 Usage
 To use this database schema: